Mattia46/firstMonth/survival_guide.md

 # Survival Guide

 Your journey to become a web developer is going to be a fun and exciting one but it's also going to be hard.
-We've put together a few tips that we hope to make your life a little easier during the PreCourse.
+We've put together a few tips that we hope will make your life a little easier during the PreCourse.

 ### Focus on your own progress
  You're going to find yourself thinking that everyone else in your cohort is doing better than you.
 Stop it.
 It's detrimental to your learning.
 By comparing yourself to others you're not taking ownership of your progress.
 Instead of fretting about what you *think* others know better than you, you should ask yourself *"What do I know now that I didn't know a couple of days ago?"*.
 This is why we have...
 [LEARNING OBJECTIVES!](learning_objectives.md) Use them.
 Frequently check how confident you are with the concepts listed there and you'll be surprised how much you are actually learning.